naqibatan/dns-changer/README.md

 # dns-changer
-Changing DNS Server with using Python
+Changing DNS Server in Windows 10 and Windows 11 with using Python